michaelgwelch/loominate.net/_posts/2012-03-31-brainmess-description.md

 </pre>

                     <p>
-                      Mark&#8217;s <a href="http://scienceblogs.com/goodmath/2009/09/the_one_the_only_brainfck.php" title="The One the Only">post</a> on this also links to another <a href="http://www.muppetlabs.com/~breadbox/bf/" title="Brainmess">site</a> that gives a very concise description of Brainmess in terms of the C programming language.
+                      Mark's <a href="http://scienceblogs.com/goodmath/2009/09/the_one_the_only_brainfck.php" title="The One the Only">post</a> on this also links to another <a href="http://www.muppetlabs.com/~breadbox/bf/" title="Brainmess">site</a> that gives a very concise description of Brainmess in terms of the C programming language.
                     </p>

                     <p>